SegiH/WatchList/INSTALL.md

 1. Login using the credentials that you created above.

 # Docker setup
-1. Follow the instructions above but stop after running `npm run build`.
+1. Follow the instructions above but do not log in at the last step`.
+1. If you ran the command `npm run start` above and it is still running, stop the app from running.
+1. Make sure that you have a file named watchlistdb.sqlite in the root of your project.
 1. Build the Docker image: `docker buildx build . -t watchlist`.
-1. Edit docker-compose.yml and update the network name to match your Docker network.
+1. Edit docker-compose.yml and update the volume to watchlistdb.sqlite as needed & network name to match your Docker network.
 You can create a docker network if you haven't done so already with the command `docker network create YourNetworkName`.
 1. Build the Docker container: `docker-compose up -d`.

 ## Progressive Web Application (PWA).